Australia vs. New Zealand Flags: A Tale of Two Southern Crosses

 The New Zealand Flag: A Silver Fern Under the Southern Cross

 The New Zealand flag, adopted in 1902, shares some similarities with the Australian flag, featuring the Union Jack in the canton and the Southern Cross in the fly.
-However, the most distinctive element of the New Zealand flag is the addition of a four-pointed red Southern Cross, slightly smaller than the Australian flag's representation, and the prominent inclusion of the silver fern ( Cyathea dealbata ) in the fly.
+Still, the most distinctive element of the New Zealand flag is the addition of a four-pointed red Southern Cross, slightly smaller than the Australian flag's representation, and the prominent inclusion of the silver fern ( Cyathea dealbata ) in the fly.

 Subtle Differences: A Closer Look at Design Elements